landiaokafeiyan/The-Rate-Distortion-Perception-/README.md

 # The-Rate-Distortion-Perception-
-Plot The Rate-Distortion-Perception Functions
-Code for
-Output-Constrained Lossy Source Coding With Application to Rate-Distortion-Perception Theory
+Code for 'Rate-Distortion-Perception Functions Output-Constrained Lossy Source Coding With Application to Rate-Distortion-Perception Theory'.